We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Protections at work

-Under the Fair Work Act 2009, independent contractors are protected from:
+The Fair Work Act 2009 protects contractors from:

-- adverse action – for example, a business can't terminate a contract with a contractor because they made a complaint to a regulator about their workplace rights
+- adverse action.
+For example, a business can't end a contract because a contractor makes a complaint to a regulator about their workplace rights

-- coercion – for example, a business cannot threaten to take action against a contractor to coerce them not to exercise their workplace rights
+- coercion.
+For example, a business cannot threaten to act against a contractor to coerce them not to exercise their workplace rights

 - abuses of freedom of association – contractors are free to join, or not join, a trade union or employer group.